 Italian women are known all over the world for their effortlessly chic style.
-Their secret lies in La Bella Figura, which literally means “the beautiful figure” but broadly means making a good impression, ‘dressing to impress’ if you will.
-This key tenet of Italian philosophy underscores the country’s deep-set cultural appreciation for aesthetics, presentation, manners, and of course beauty.
-In Italy, any situation is an opportunity to embrace la bella figura.
-That’s why you’ll see exquisitely dressed Italians during an ordinary supermarket run or an appointment at the doctor.
+Their secret lies in la bella figura, which literally translates to “the beautiful figure.”
+This oft-heard expression, however, refers to making a good impression, ‘dressing to impress’ if you will.
+This key tenet of Italian philosophy underscores the country’s deep-set cultural appreciation for aesthetics, presentation, manners, and of course, beauty.
+In Italy, every situation is an opportunity to embrace la bella figura.
+This is why you’ll see exquisitely dressed Italians during an ordinary supermarket run or a doctor’s appointment.

-It’s no surprise, then, that Italy is known around the world for its legendary style icons and fashion houses.
-Prada, Armani, Gucci and Fendi are just a few of the Italian labels who share a “look” that is at once casual, yet seductive and elegant.
-The most famous style icons, such as Gina Lollobrigida, Sophia Loren and Anna Magnani, were careful to never show too much skin off the screen.
+It’s no surprise that Italy is known around the world for its legendary style icons and fashion houses.
+Prada, Armani, Gucci, and Fendi are just a few Italian brands that share a “look” that is simultaneously casual, seductive, yet elegant.
+The most famous style icons, such as Gina Lollobrigida, Sophia Loren, and Anna Magnani, were always careful never to show too much skin off the screen.
 A slightly unbuttoned shirt or a black skirt a few inches above the knees was more than enough.

 The guiding principles of Italian style can be summarized by four qualities: sobriety, sensuality, elegance, and informality.
 Although they seem to be incompatible, these qualities actually balance each other out.
-Most importantly, the Italian style is rooted in slow fashion which encourages investing in quality over quantity – and recuperating aging pieces to give them a new life.
+Most importantly, the Italian style is rooted in slow fashion.
+This encourages investing in quality over quantity–along with recuperating aging pieces to give them new life.

-During my organizing sessions and image consultancy at Florence Fashion Tour, I always recommend embracing the Italian philosophy.
-Buy less but buy better to build a capsule wardrobe of timeless basics that you can mix and match to create unlimited outfits for any occasion (casual, formal, and everything in between).
-Every Italian woman knows that balance is key: your closet should be made up of 80% essentials and 20% statement pieces, like a colorful coat or printed pants, to add a touch of personality.
+In other words, buy less but buy better.
+The goal?
+To build a capsule wardrobe of basics that you can mix and match to create unlimited outfits for any occasion (casual, formal, and everything in between).
+Every Italian woman knows that balance is key, which is why your closet should be 80% essentials and 20% statement pieces (like a colorful coat or printed pants), to add a touch of personality.
 Keep reading to discover the 7 staples that form the foundation of any Italian woman’s closet!

 The White T-Shirt

-As Italian icon Isabella Rossellini teaches us, a white cotton t-shirt works works with basically anything, whether you’re wearing jeans or a fancy evening skirt.
-Few items can compete with the versatility and staying power of a great white T. It is one of my favorite closet staples, especially this year as I mostly work from home and seek comfort and style.
-I personally prefer a slightly loose fit so I can layer my t-shirt under a sweater and tuck it easily into pants and skirts.
+As Italian icon, Isabella Rossellini teaches us, a white cotton t-shirt works with just about anything.
+Whether you’re styling jeans or a fancy evening skirt, few items can compete with the versatility and staying power of a great white T. I prefer a loose fit so I can layer my T-shirt under a sweater and easily tuck it into pants and skirts.
 In Florence, I stock up on white t-shirts at my local merceria (haberdashery).
-Just make sure you purchase 100% cotton t-shirts, otherwise they will lose their shape after a few washes.
+Just make sure you purchase 100% cotton t-shirts, otherwise, they will lose their shape after a few washes.

 The Black Pants

-I am a pants person and feel most confident when wearing trousers.
+I’m a pants person and feel most confident when I’m wearing trousers.
 I have fun dressing them up with a blazer for a business meeting, or down with a graphic sweatshirt on weekends.
-Once you find the perfect pair, it can be hard to stray away, as they simplify the outfit pairing process.
-Classic black pants, with a high waist and wide-leg, are flattering for all different body types.
-That’s why I always recommend investing in a pair of chic, comfortable black trousers, to complement the other staple in your closet: blue jeans.
-I love these black elastic pants by Florentine brand Bastah, designed and produced in Tuscany using high quality fabrics.
+Once you find the perfect pair, it’ll simplify the outfit pairing process.
+Classic black pants, with a high waist and wide leg, are flattering for all body types.
+I always recommend investing in a pair of chic, comfortable black trousers to complement the other staple in your closet: blue jeans.
+I love these black elastic pants by the Florentine brand Bastah, designed and produced in Tuscany using high-quality fabrics.

 The Printed Blazer

-A tailored blazer is one piece of clothing that is always any trend.
+A tailored blazer is one piece of clothing that is always on trend.
 The one I’m wearing is by Juliette Brown, a fashion house based in Florence that designs contemporary, fashionable women’s suits.
 Most people associate a blazer with their “workwear uniform” but if you choose a fun print, like a peacock pattern, it’s perfect for the weekend, too.
-Plus, the sharp yet feminine tailoring gives me an instant confidence boost whenever I wear one!
-A flattering blazer is a must-have for every stylish woman and is an easy, sophisticated way to make a statement both in and out of the office.
+Plus, the sharp yet feminine tailoring gives me an instant confidence boost!
+A blazer is a must-have for every stylish woman.
+It is an easy, sophisticated way to make a statement both in and out of the office.

 The Leather Handbag

 An Italian woman never leaves the house without her leather handbag.
-It doesn’t have to be designer or super expensive; what matters is that it’s a well-made, classic design that will last forever.
+It doesn’t have to be designer or super expensive, what matters is that it’s a well-made, classic design that will last forever.
 In Italy, handbags are considered family heirlooms that are passed down through generations.
 In fact, most of the leather bags I own were gifted to me by my mother and grandmother, including the one that I’m wearing.
-It’s a vintage Coccinelle leather crossbody bag that I recently got repaired by Stephanie, a wonderful leather artisan and founder of Frau Leman in Florence (Italians repair clothes and accessories whenever they can).
-If you are looking to buy a nice leather handbag on a budget, try looking in vintage shops: the price-quality ratio is much better for second-hand purses.
+It’s a vintage Coccinelle leather crossbody bag that was recently repaired by Stephanie, an incredible leather artisan, and founder of Frau Leman in Florence.
+If you’re on a budget, check out vintage shops and thrift stores; the price-quality ratio is much better for second-hand purses.

 The Camel Coat

 A camel coat is one of the most elegant items in any closet.
-It’s a versatile item that will make you look put together, no matter what you’re wearing underneath, and it complements nearly any color.
-I love to pair mine with light shades such as white and pink, but it also goes great with a darker palette like black or navy.
-Of all the coats I wear, I’d say my camel wool coat is the one I use the most: I wear it from autumn to spring and layer it according to the season.
-If you invest in a camel coat made with 100%, it will stand the test of time.
-This version with an oversized funnel neck by Florentine brand Tiche is simply to die for!
+It’s a versatile piece that will make you look put together and complements nearly any color.
+I love to pair mine with light shades such as white and pink, but it also pairs well with darker colors like black or navy.
+Although I own lots of outerwear I wear my camel wool coat the most, especially during the autumn and spring, where I layer it according to the season.
+If you invest in a camel coat made with 100% wool, it will stand the test of time.
+I love to shop for winter wear at the Florentine brand Tiche.

 The Statement Sunglasses

 Sunglasses are a small but mighty accessory.
-A key element of Italian style, few women would ever dare to leave their home without them.
-Sunglasses are not only functional, they can also accentuate your features and finish an outfit.
-Be sure to find a pair that complements your face shape and if you go bold, opt for minimal accessories and neutral shades to let your sunglasses stand out.
-I always shop at Antica Occhialeria, an excellent optician in Florence, that carries a great selection of classic designs with contemporary details.
+A key element of Italian style, few women would dare to leave the house without them.
+Sunglasses are not only functional, but they can also accentuate your features and complete an outfit.
+When buying, be sure to find a pair that complements your face shape.
+If you decide to go bold, opt for minimal accessories and neutral shades to let your sunglasses stand out.
+I always shop at Antica Occhialeria, an excellent optician in Florence that carries a great selection of classic designs with contemporary details.
 I especially love these black shades by Gucci.

 The Classic Loafers

 I’m a big fan of loafers and own many pairs of them.
-Like a camel coat, loafers are a staple that are easy to slip on and immediately make your look more sophisticated.
+Like a camel coat, loafers are easy to slip on and immediately make your look more sophisticated.
 And since these shoes are completely flat, they are a great alternative to sneakers.
-If you’re a new to loafers, start with a classic black pair before you move on to colorful prints and patterns – but don’t overlook fun fabrics!
-Suede and velvet might be more difficult to care for but they will add an inimitable Italian touch to any outfit.
-In Florence, I shop at Canto Dei Ricci for the classic Florentine horse-bit loafers in several color variations.
+If you’re new to loafers, start with a classic black pair before you move on to colorful prints and patterns–but don’t overlook fun fabrics!
+Suede might be more difficult to care for but it will add an inimitable Italian touch to any outfit.
+You can even consider velvet slippers for the ultimate luxe touch.